 In the next case, approximately 100 employees start to see anonymous reports of bullying between colleagues on public online forums.
 No one is mentioned by name, so the HR department needs to know who to contact with follow-up questions.

 Their strategy to stop workplace bullying starts with creating an anonymous online survey using online survey tools to get a holistic view of how employees perceive the current company culture.
 They ask employees questions that measure how safe they feel, how aware they are of proper reporting procedures, and whether they or someone they know has experienced bullying at this organization.

 Finally, they ask respondents to name anyone they know has been exhibiting bullying behavior.

 This survey must remain anonymous because these questions could lead to retaliation from the person or people who are bullying others.
 It allows employees to hold their peers and higher-ranking individuals accountable without risking their jobs or security.

 Once the first company culture survey results are collected and reviewed, HR can create an action plan that involves a more focused but certainly cautious investigation based on the trends in their feedback.
 They decide not to ask respondents to identify themselves to uphold their employees’ safety and trust as much as possible.
 However, HR did have to confront the alleged bully with specific instances.

 Anonymous survey example 3: Sociology course project

 By opening up the survey to students outside her university and people in each student’s social circles, the survey creator makes it harder to identify respondents based on their answers.
-She wants to ensure that her feedback sources are kept anonymous, so the student opts for a Respondent Anonymity Assurance-enabled survey (RAA).
-It allows her to follow up with participants without revealing their identity.
+She wants to keep her feedback sources anonymous, so the student opts for a Respondent Anonymity Assurance-enabled survey (RAA).
+It allows her to follow up with participants without revealing their identities.